 Ryan is the founder of AcceptMed.
 He graduated summa cum laude from New York University on a prestigious scholarship where he was inducted into Phi Beta Kappa as a junior.
 As an undergraduate, he had extensive tutoring, mentoring, and teaching experience.

 He graduated from the dual MD/MBA program at Harvard Medical School and Harvard Business School.
 During his time in medical school, he served as a private admissions advisor for many prospective medical students and prospective MBA students.
-This past spring, Ryan matched at his top-choice program - UCLA’s Dermatology program and will be returning back to the west coast after a decade out east.
+Ryan is currently finishing his dermatology training at UCLA Medical Center.

 Zujaja graduated summa cum laude from Macaulay Honors College at City University of New York where she was inducted into Phi Beta Kappa as a junior.
 She subsequently won a prestigious Rhodes Scholarship that took her to University of Oxford where she received a doctorate in history.
 She graduated in 2018 from Harvard Medical School where she received merit scholarships for her academic performance.
 Zujaja is a resident in ophthalmology at the University of Pennsylvania - Scheie Eye Institute.
 She is completing a fellowship in retina surgery at Associated Retinal Consultants/Beaumont Hospital in Detroit.
 Zujaja has served as an admissions advisor to prospective applicants to medical school, grad school, and for competitive international fellowships.
 She enjoys helping students discover their voice and applicant story to help them get into the school of their choice.